wp-plugins/polylang/readme.txt

 * Add compatibility with Aqua Resizer (often used in porfolio themes)
 * Add support of 'icl_get_default_language' function from the WPML API
+* Remove the 3 characters limitation for the language code
+* Change default names for zh_CN, zh_HK, zh_TW
 * Bug correction: urls are modified in search forms

 = 1.1.4 (2013-08-16) =